strongloop/loopback/test/README.md

 # GeoPoint
 <a name="geopoint-geopointdistancetogeopoint-options"></a>
 ## geoPoint.distanceTo(geoPoint, options)
-Get the distance to another `GeoPoint`..
+Get the distance to another `GeoPoint`.

 ```js
 var here = new GeoPoint({lat: 10, lng: 10});